-If you can't find something relevant above then go to Search and copy the search below (replace australian politics with your own keywords)
+If you can't find something relevant in the list above then go to Search and copy the following search (replace australian politics with your own keywords): australian politics AND (handbook OR companion OR encyclopedia OR encyclopaedia OR dictionary)

 |If you'd like to go browse the shelves, some relevant locations are listed below.
 Otherwise you can search for books (print and electronic) in Search.